Waxing

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 13 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 13 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 117 of Meeus index or 1070 from Brown series.

 The length of the current synodic month is 5 hours and 44 minutes shorter than the mean synodic month length.
 It is 25 minutes longer compared to 21st century's shortest synodic month length.

-12 days after point of perigee on 23 June 2009 at 10:39 in ♋ Cancer.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 2 days, until the Moon reaches the point of next apogee on 7 July 2009 at 21:39 in ♑ Capricorn.
+12 days since point of perigee on 23 June 2009 at 10:39 in ♋ Cancer the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 2 days until the Moon reaches the point of next apogee on 7 July 2009 at 21:39 in ♑ Capricorn.

-10 days after descending node on 24 June 2009 at 17:24 in ♋ Cancer.
-The Moon is located south of the ecliptic over the following 3 days, until the lunar orbit crosses from South to North in ascending node on 8 July 2009 at 15:24 in ♑ Capricorn.
+10 days after descending node on 24 June 2009 at 17:24 in ♋ Cancer the Moon is positioned south of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from South to North in ascending node on 8 July 2009 at 15:24 in ♑ Capricorn.

 At 07:34 the Moon is meeting its standstill point to reach South declination of ∠-26.460°.
-Over the next 14 days the lunar orbit is going to extend northward to face maximum declination of ∠26.477° at the point of next standstill in ♊ Gemini on 19 July 2009 at 13:01.
+Over the upcoming 14 days the lunar orbit is going to tilt northward to face maximum declination of ∠26.477° at the point of next northern standstill in ♊ Gemini on 19 July 2009 at 13:01.

 In 1 day on 7 July 2009 at 09:21 in ♑ Capricorn the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.